esmf-org/esmf/src/addon/ESMX/README.md

 | `test_exe`       | executable used to run test case              | ESMX_TEST_EXE          |
 | `test_tasks`     | number of tasks used to run test case         | ESMX_TEST_TASKS        |

-**CAUTION:** Downloading components using the `git_repository` option will result in a detached head.
-Developers making changing to component code must create or checkout a branch before making code changes.
-Downloading component using git_repository fails if the source_dir already exists.

 ##### Build Types: